andy5211d/DR2TVOverlay/ReadMe.md

 *** The computer OBS-Studio is running on must be on the same Ethernet Class C Sub-net that Diverecorder is connected to ***

 There are no other settings necessary as this OBS script receives the UDP data broadcast by a Diverecorder instance or instances.
-Event A or Event B should be selected as necessary if more than one event is running.
+Event A or Event B should be selected as necessary if more than one event is running or of course simultaneous event mode to display both.
 This script does NOT work for a skills circuit!

 The default start-up of the script has the following settings: (does not seem to be consistent, toggle each a few times after start-up!)
-- Single Event (F12)
+- Single Event Mode (F12)
-- Individual Event (F9)
+- Individual Event (F9 but now automaticly selected)
 - Event A (F6)
 - Event Overlay top left (F10)
 - Auto-hide of overlay enabled (F8)